maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

   });
 ```

-The script above will deploy the smart contract and create a contract folder for the ABI and contract address of the smart contract.
+The script above will deploy the smart contract and create a contract folder containing the ABI and contract address of the smart contract.

-Deploy the smart contracts to the celo block-chain by running this command
+Deploy the smart contracts to the Celo blockchain by running this command

 `npx hardhat run scripts/deploy.js --network alfajores`

 You should see something like this in the terminal

-`MyNFT deployed to: 0x49F39D9531B826826EDc7066161F20570105AFb1`
+`MyNFT deployed to 0x49F39D9531B826826EDc7066161F20570105AFb1`

-Now Let’s look at the `index.js` file in the root of the project.
+Now Let’s look at the `index.js` file at the root of the project.

 ```javascript
 import React from "react";